-We are monitoring and managing our cash position in light of ongoing market conditions due to the effects of COVID-19, volatility and uncertainty in the banking and financial services sector, the Russia-Ukraine conflict and related macroeconomic conditions.
-We believe that our existing cash of approximately \$90.9 million at March 31, 2023 will satisfy our cash requirements for at least the next 12 months.
+We are monitoring and managing our cash position in light of ongoing market conditions due to the volatility and uncertainty in the banking and financial services sector, the Hamas-Israel and Russia-Ukraine conflicts and related macroeconomic conditions.
+We believe that our existing cash of approximately \$75.6 million at September 29, 2023 will satisfy our cash requirements for at least the next 12 months.
 However, we may need to raise additional funds to take advantage of presently unanticipated strategic opportunities, satisfy our other cash requirements from time to time, or strengthen our financial position.
 Our ability to raise funds may be adversely affected by a number of factors, including factors beyond our control, such as weakness in the economic conditions in markets in which we sell our products, bank failures and continued uncertainty in financial, capital and credit markets.
-There can be no assurance that equity or debt financing will be available to us on reasonable terms.
-If at all, when and if it is needed.
+There can be no assurance that equity or debt financing will be available to us on reasonable terms, if at all, when and if it is needed.